 Pros of Debt Settlement

 Debt settlement negotiation may make it possible to take care of your debt rather than ignoring it and hoping that it will go away.
 Debt settlement also allows you to pay something towards your debt, which can also be helpful when managing your budget.

 Cons of Debt Settlement

 Debt settlement does have a negative effect on your credit score since the debts will not say paid in full.
-You can only address one debt a time, which means you may still be fielding collection calls while you try to save up money to pay off your debt settlement.
+You can only address one debt at a time, which means you may still be fielding collection calls while you try to save up money to pay off your debt settlement.

 Negotiating Debt Settlement Yourself